margaretalice-a/menzi-project/README.md

-The website was created with a simple and minimalistic design, with users only having to tap one button to complete the task.
+The website was created with a simple and minimalistic design, with users only having to click one button to complete the task.
 The code also follows web accessibility standards, such as using semantic HTML elements, using alt attributes for images and icon elements and providing a descriptive title to the webpage.